skattjakt/Custodian/readme.md

-# Smart contract for OTC between any erc20 tokens
+# Protype for OTC system between any ERC20 token